Treaty of Brussels (1656)

 The Treaty of Brussels was an agreement between representatives of Philip IV of Spain and Charles II, the leader of the exiled royalists of England, Ireland, and Scotland.

 It was signed in Brussels, in the Spanish Netherlands, on 2 April 1656.
-Marquess of Ormonde and the Earl of Rochester signed on behalf of Charles.
+James Butler 1st Marquess of Ormonde and Henry Wilmot, 1st Earl of Rochester signed on behalf of Charles.
 Alonso de Cárdenas, a former Spanish ambassador to London, signed on behalf of Philip.

 Background

 The exiled royalists had been close to the French court, but the 1655 alliance between the Commonwealth of England and the Kingdom of France forced them to leave France and drove them into the arms of Spain.
-Charles first moved his court to Cologne, then in March 1656 to Brussels.
-An agreement between Charles II of England and Philip IV of Spain was negociated.
+Charles II first moved his court to Cologne, then in March 1656 to Brussels.
+An agreement between Charles II of England and Philip IV of Spain was negotiated.

 It was signed on 2 April (O.S.) or 12 April (N.S.)
-1656 for Charles by James Butler, 1st Marquess of Ormond (who later became duke) and Henry Wilmot, 1st Earl of Rochester.
-It was signed for Philip by Alonso de Cárdenas and the Conde de Fuensaldaña.
+1656 for Charles II by James Butler, 1st Marquess of Ormond (who later became duke) and Henry Wilmot, 1st Earl of Rochester.

+It was signed for Philip IV by Alonso de Cárdenas and Alfonso Pérez de Vivero, 3rd Count of Fuensaldaña.
 Philip ratified it on 5 June in Madrid.
 This contract in fact updated and extended a similar treaty of 1630.